Nicole Westmarland: The Stern Review

-Domestic violence
+Domestic Violence

-Westmarland is currently a project investigator for research into the utility of community domestic violence perpetrator programmes.
-Domestic violence perpetrator programmes aim to change men's abusive behaviour through a combination of therapeutic intervention and facilitating awareness of the consequences of their actions.
-Though they are common within the criminal justice system, community based programmes are rare, partly due to a lack of evidence as to their efficacy.
-Westmarland and her research team at Durham University's Crime, Violence and Abuse group are collaborating with Liz Kelly and colleagues at the Child and Woman Abuse Studies Unit, London Metropolitan University and Charlotte Watts at the Gender Violence and Health Centre, London School of Hygiene and Tropical Medicine to assess the impact of community domestic violence perpetrator programmes on women and children's safety, as well as investigating related questions such as which specific factors enable violent men to change their behaviour.
-The research is an independent investigation based upon key issues raised by perpetrator programme workers, via Respect, the UK's umbrella organisation for domestic violence perpetrator programmes.
+Westmarland has conducted extensive research in the area of domestic abuse.
+In 2015 Westmarland collaborated with Liz Kelly and colleagues at the Child and Woman Abuse Studies Unit, London Metropolitan University and Charlotte Watts at the Gender Violence and Health Centre, London School of Hygiene and Tropical Medicine on a landmark research programme called Project Mirabal, which evaluated Domestic Abuse Perpetrator Programmes (DAPPs).
+The research sought to assess the impact of community domestic violence perpetrator programmes on women and children's safety, as well as investigating specific factors that enable violent men to change their behaviour.
+The research was an independent investigation based upon key issues raised by perpetrator programme workers, via Respect, the UK's umbrella organisation for domestic violence perpetrator programmes.

+In 2023, commissioned by the Home Office, Westmarland and Kelly published standards for perpetrator interventions.
+The project offered evidence-based standards for interventions with perpetrators of domestic abuse, these standards have been internationally recognised.

+The Westmarland Review

+In 2017, Westmarland conducted an independent review into the University of Sussex's handling of a domestic abuse case with former student Alison Smith and former staff member Lee Salter.
+As a leading expert in the field of violence and abuse, Westmarland was commissioned to conduct the review by the University's Vice-Chancellor [at the time] Professor Adam Tickell to address the university's poor and good handling of the case.
+The review put forward a number of recommendations for university practice in handling cases of domestic abuse.
+After the publication of the report, a formal apology was issued from the university, after the review highlighted the institution's inadequate response.

 Prostitution

 Westmarland's first book, International Approaches to Prostitution: Law and Policy in Europe and Asia, was co-edited with Geetajanli Gangoli and published in 2006.
-This is all topical research that is political correct and thus gains immense media attention, but there are equally important topics where there is really serious scholarship that is ignored as the media ignore the issue.
-The media is fixated with anything to do with sex offences so it is an easy place to have impact.
 The book addresses prostitution in various European and Asian countries, including England, Sweden, Pakistan and Thailand.
 The book was the first in a series which also includes International Approaches to Rape.
 In addition to co-editing this book, Westmarland also co-authored a Home Office report summarising research into issues surrounding street prostitution, such as how to reduce the number of people involved in prostitution, and how to reduce the crime that is associated with street based prostitution.

+Engaging Men and Boys

+Westmarland's later work has also focused on engaging men and boys in preventing violence against women and girls.
+In 2021 she co-authored a book Men's Activism to End Violence Against Women: Voices from Spain, Sweden and the UK.
+Westmarland and colleagues worked with the Government Equalities Office to provide practical recommendations on how to engage men and boys in topics connected to masculinity and gendered norms.
+In 2025 she co-produced a policy report with EVAW and the Firebird Foundation which explored the ways men be involved in prevention work.